JonathanWenger/pycalib/README.md

 Due to the size of the data, only a script replicating the experiments is provided.
 The ImageNet validation data can be obtained from the [ImageNet website](http://www.image-net.org).

-The repository includes scripts that replicate the experiments found in the paper in the `benchmark` and `figures` folders.

 ## <a name="publication">Publication</a>